ERWG 2020 cfp

 International Federation for Theatre Research

 ABOUT ERWG: The Embodied Research Working Group (ERWG) is a growing network of researchers working with and through embodiment to explore new models and processes for engaged scholarship.
-In addition to meeting annually at the IFTR conference, we maintain a digital platform for conversations that range from reading groups on the rigor of practice and decolonizing embodiment to the cross-pollination of performer training lineages and the development of new collaborative relationships between academic and nonprofit/charity institutions.
-This year we invite proposals that engage with urbanism and the city from diverse embodied perspectives.
-Noting that “global cities” are sometimes figured as universal non-places, we particularly invite proposals for activities and experiments that engage with the specificities of place in Shanghai.
+In addition to meeting annually at the IFTR conference, we maintain a digital platform for conversations that range from reading groups on the rigor of practice and decolonizing embodiment to the cross-pollination of performer training lineages and the development of new relationships between academic and nonprofit/charity institutions.
+This year we invite proposals that engage with the concept and practice of ecology from diverse embodied perspectives.

-PLEASE NOTE: The format of ERWG conference sessions is a site of ongoing experimentation.
-We are in the process of testing new methods for embodied knowledge exchange including digital correspondence, collaboratively planned workshops, and structured improvisational encounters.
-The participants selected for the 2019 meeting will have multiple opportunities to share their research and this will count as a conference presentation for all official purposes (e.g., funding).
-However, you will not necessarily have the standard opportunity to read a paper or give a prepared talk during the sessions.
-Please take this into account when submitting a proposal.
+PLEASE NOTE: The format of ERWG conference sessions is a matter of ongoing experimentation.
+We are continually testing new methods for embodied knowledge exchange including digital correspondence, collaborative workshops, and structured improvisational encounters.
+The participants selected for the 2020 meeting will have multiple opportunities to share their research and this will count as a conference presentation for all official purposes (e.g., funding).
+However, you will not necessarily have the usual opportunity to read a paper or give a prepared talk during the sessions.
+Please take this into account when submitting your proposal.

 TO APPLY: Proposals must be submitted through the IFTR registration process (see links below) by the conference deadline.
 Each proposal should be no more than 500 words, including a brief biographical statement and links to relevant audiovisual materials where possible.
 Please explain how your work contributes to at least one of ERWG’s main strands of activity: interdisciplinary connections, institutional frameworks, and/or multimedia publications.
 (You can find out more about these on the ERWG homepage, linked below.)
-Priority will be given to participants of previous ERWG gatherings, but spaces will also be reserved for new members, especially from the conference region.
-Please contact the conveners with any questions about the application process or conference sessions.
+Priority will be given to participants of previous ERWG gatherings, but spaces will also be reserved for new members.
+Please feel free to contact the conveners with any questions about the application process or conference sessions.

 University of Huddersfield, UK